tuomas2/automate/docs/source/official_extensions/webui.rst

 UML view
 ^^^^^^^^^

 In UML view you can see nice UML diagram of the whole system.
+To enable UML diagram, you need to set up :class:`~automate.services.builtin_services.PlantUMLService`.

 .. figure:: images/uml_view.png